Ulrich-IT/Velozient-Assessment/Assessment3/README.md

 This script automates the setup of infrastructure monitoring and alerting for Azure resources using Azure Monitor.

+This repository have two options to run it.
+One using a Python script and other using PowerShell as you wish.

 ## Prerequisites

 - Azure CLI installed and configured.